Building Language Arts Skills

 Tips for Parents

-You should try to do some reading with your child on a regular basis.
-By now you know that, as your child moves forward through the grades, his or her schedule becomes more active and self-initiated.
-You have probably found also that it is not as easy as it once was to engage in daily reading together.
-At a minimum, though, try to spend some time on Sunday afternoons or evenings to read from authors such as Charles Dickens, Robert Louis Stevenson, James Fenimore Cooper, Charlotte Bronte, Jack London, Langston Hughes, Amy Tan, Virginia Sneve, Bret Harte, Alex Haley, Louisa May Alcott, Edith Hamilton, C.S.
-Lewis, Sally Benson, Harper Lee, or Paul Laurence Dunbar.
+- You should try to do some reading with your child on a regular basis.
+As your child moves forward through the grades, his or her schedule will become more active and self-initiated.
+You will probably find that it is not as easy as it once was to engage in daily reading together.
+At a minimum, though, try to spend some time on Sunday afternoons or evenings to read from authors such as Charles Dickens, Robert Louis Stevenson, James Fenimore Cooper, Charlotte Bronte, Jack London, Langston Hughes, Bret Harte, Alex Haley, or Louisa May Alcott.
 Your child's interest in the stories you read will tell you a great deal about his or her development in listening and comprehension.

-Begin or continue a journal of good times together -- possibly the highlights of a trip, vacation, or family holiday; or a log of books and movies you've shared.
+Begin making a journal of good times together -- possibly the highlights of a trip, vacation, or family holiday.
 You and your child can each make entries.
-From time to time read through what you have written.
+Read through what you have written from time to time.

-Read newspaper headlines together, and try to figure out what the story is about.
+Read newspaper headlines together and try to figure out what the story is about.
 You might also make a point of reading aloud to each other one newspaper story every day.
 This will help make the newspaper important to your child, as well as provide reading practice.
-In addition, you will learn a great deal about your child's growing knowledge of the world.
-This is a good activity to share on a regular basis as it does not take a great deal of time.

-Get in the habit of clipping from the newspaper things you think your child might find interesting -- human interest stories, cartoons, movie or television reviews, news related to the local environment.
-Also call your child's attention to articles in magazines.
+Get in the habit of clipping from the newspaper things you think your child might find interesting -- human interest stories, cartoons, news related to the local environment.
 Such pieces are natural starting points for conversation.

 Committing things to memory is a good exercise throughout the intermediate and middle school years.
-At one time, schoolchildren were expected to memorize many poems.
-Although this is not typical of most schools any longer, memorization still has some virtues.
-At home, each of you could memorize a poem or story to tell to the other -- one in the fall and one in the spring.
-The presentations can be made into traditional family events.
+Each of you memorize a poem or story to tell to the other -- one in the fall and one in the spring.
+The presentations can be family events.

 As your child reads, find time to ask, "What is the book about?
 Who are the characters?
 What are they like?
 Where does the story take place?"
 Most children like to talk about what they are reading, as long as they do not perceive the questions to be either suspicious inquisitions or rote inquiries devoid of real interest.